-I visited my parents in South Dakota this holiday and was reminded of how harsh the Great Planes can be in the winter.
+I visited my parents in South Dakota this holiday and was reminded of how harsh the Great Plains can be in the winter.
 Winter in the mid/northern US is like living in a deep freeze, it’s only natural to look out that frosted-up window and dream of the warm sun hitting your face and basking in the golden glow.
 Here in North America, it’s time to start thinking about the best places to travel in winter where we can warm up and have an adventure!

 Run Away from North American Winter For Some Sun

-I might be the only person who doesn’t really dream about beaches, I actually like traveling to places when they are at their harshest, so winter doesn’t bother me that much.
+I might be the only person who doesn’t really dream about beaches, I actually like traveling to places when they are at their most harsh, so winter doesn’t bother me that much.
 As long as the sun is out, I’m happy; which is a great reason to live in sunny Denver!
 But I know I’m pretty unusual that way – most people dream of warm places to travel to in the winter.